-With respect to fiscal year 2022, our Board, upon recommendation of the Compensation Committee, approved PRSU Awards (i) for Ms. Goon valued at \$1,800,000 on the date of grant (assuming 100% performance metric achievement) as part of her annual equity compensation, (ii) for Mr. Walker valued at \$3,600,000 on the date of grant (assuming 100% performance metric achievement) as part of his annual equity compensation, (iii) for Mr. Trigg valued at \$1,380,000 on the date of grant (assuming 100% performance metric achievement) as part of his annual equity compensation, and (iv) for Mr. Mazza valued at \$1,200,000 on the date of grant (assuming 100% performance metric achievement) as part of his annual equity compensation.
+- Mr. Trigg valued at \$1,380,000 on the date of grant (assuming 100% performance metric achievement) as part of his annual equity compensation; - Ms. Goon valued at \$1,800,000 on the date of grant (assuming 100% performance metric achievement) as part of her annual equity compensation; - Mr. Mazza valued at \$1,200,000 on the date of grant (assuming 100% performance metric achievement) as part of his annual equity compensation; and - Mr. Walker valued at \$3,600,000 on the date of grant (assuming 100% performance metric achievement) as part of his annual equity compensation.

-With respect to fiscal year 2022, the Board shortened the measurement period for the PRSU Awards such that the 2022 PRSU Awards vest based on the achievement of pre-established Revenue and Operating Margin targets measured over a one-year period ending on December 31, 2022, assuming continued employment through the applicable vesting dates.
-One-third of the 2022 PRSU Awards vest on achievement of the performance metrics, with the remainder vesting guarterly over the following two years in equal installments.
+(the foregoing PRSU Awards are collectively referred to as the "2022 PRSU Awards").
+The 2022 PRSU Awards vested based on the achievement of pre-established Revenue and Non-GAAP Operating Margin performance metrics (each as defined above) measured over a one-year period ending on December 31, 2022.
+One-third of the 2022 PRSU Awards fully vested on achievement of the performance metrics, with the remainder fully vesting quarterly over the following two years in equal installments, subject to the NEO's continued employment through the applicable vesting dates.

-80% of the 2022 PRSU Awards target share amount is tied to achievement of the Revenue target, and 20% of the 2022 PRSU Awards target share amount is tied to achievement of the Operating Margin target.
+80% of the 2022 PRSU Awards target share amount was tied to achievement of the Revenue performance metric, and 20% of the 2022 PRSU Awards target share amount was tied to achievement of the Non-GAAP Operating Margin performance metric.

-The actual number of shares of our Class A Common Stock to be issued in settlement of a 2022 PRSU Award at the end of the measurement period will range from 0% to 150% as determined by a payout curve.
+The actual number of shares of our Class A Common Stock to be issued in settlement of any given 2022 PRSU Award ranges from 0% to 150% of the target 2022 PRSU Award Class A Common Stock amount, as determined by a payout curve.
 For the Revenue performance metric, no payment is earned if achievement is below 90% of target, and the maximum payment is capped if achievement is 110% of target or greater.
-For the Operating Margin performance metric, no payment is earned if Operating Margin is below 3.5% of target, and the maximum payment is capped if achievement is above 3.5% of target.
+For the Non-GAAP Operating Margin performance metric, no payment is earned if Non-GAAP Operating Margin is below 3.5% of target, and the maximum payment is capped if achievement is above 3.5% of target.